 “The Germans are not successful because they are supermen.
 They are simply practical professionals in war who have abandoned all the old theories.”

 Born in Oak Park, Illinois, a suburb of Chicago, on July 21, 1899, Ernest Hemingway was the second of six children born to Clarence Edmonds Hemingway, a doctor, and Grace Hall Hemingway, a musician, opera singer and painter.

 Hemingway, who was not university educated, joined the Kansas Star as a cub reporter in 1917.
 The following year, he volunteered to serve as an ambulance driver with the Red Cross on the Italian front during World War I. He was severely injured and twice decorated for his service.

-After the War, Hemingway returned to the United States and married Hadley Richardson, in 1921.
+After the war, Hemingway returned to the United States and married Hadley Richardson, in 1921.
 Then, having secured a position as a foreign correspondent with the Toronto Star, the couple moved to Paris the same year.

 Hemingway’s most significant work for Toronto Star was his reporting of the Greco-Turkish war – he personally witnessed the burning of Smyrna.
-However, after only two years as correspondent, he quit journalism to become a full-time fiction writer.
+However, after only two years as a correspondent, he quit journalism to become a full-time fiction writer.